Advancing Health and Humanity for Over 100 Years

 The American Women’s Hospitals (now known as the American Women’s Hospitals Service, or AWHS) was established to achieve a two-fold mission: the relief of suffering through medical care and the advancement of women in the medical profession.
 Dr. Esther Pohl Lovejoy chronicled much of the historical work of AWHS in her remarkable books, Certain Samaritans and Women Physicians and Surgeons.

-- Click here to view an AWHS report from 1917
+- View an AWHS report from 1917

-- Finding aid, American Women’s Hospitals Records
+- American Women’s Hospitals Records (Finding Aid)

-- Finding aid, American Women’s Hospitals Photographs
+- American Women’s Hospitals Photographs (Finding Aid)

-- The American Women’s Hospitals: Women Physicians in World War I
+- The American Women’s Hospitals: Women Physicians in World War I (Article)

-- The American Women’s Hospitals at Home: Public Health in Depression-Era Appalachia
+- The American Women’s Hospitals at Home: Public Health in Depression-Era Appalachia (Pinterest)

 For almost a century, AWHS has continued this tradition of service in supporting medical programs and projects both at home and abroad.